Katerynukr/workers-in-company/README.md

 The project is a CRUD that can write into database a client(worker) that works into specific company.
 The database should have three tables.
-I. Companies table
+1. Companies table
 *id: int(11),
 *name: int(11),
 *address:int(11),
 *place: varchar(64),
 *uab: varchar(255)
-II.
-Clients(workers) table
+2. Clients(workers) table
 *id: int(11),
 *name: varchar(32),
 *